yashk1998/AlgoSensei/README.md

 5. Open a Pull Request

 ## Contact
+## Performance & Structure Notes

+- Use `pnpm` for faster installs and a smaller lockfile: `pnpm i && pnpm dev`.
+- Dev server uses `next dev --turbo` for improved HMR.
+- Heavy visual components are lazy loaded on the client (`LanguagesOrbit`, `ChatPreview`) to speed up startup.
+- Azure OpenAI SDK runs on the Node runtime (`api/ai`) to avoid bundling into the Edge runtime during dev.
+- Keep only one PostCSS config (`postcss.config.mjs`) to reduce config resolution time.
+- Run `pnpm typecheck` and `pnpm lint` before commits.
 Please open an issue in the GitHub repository for any queries or support.